cjfuller/cicada/README.md

 API documentation is available [here](http://rdoc.info/gems/cicada).

-Documentation for the parameter files, including which parameters are required and their meanings, can be found on the [[wiki|Parameters]].
+Documentation for the parameter files, including which parameters are required and their meanings, can be found on the [wiki](https://github.com/cjfuller/cicada/wiki/Parameters).

 #License